What happens when a Mythology Gag

 - The '90s X-Men cartoon was full of these ranging from well known comic characters displayed prominently, such as Morph (himself based on long-unseen comics character Changeling) changing into Deadpool to fight Wolverine, or War Machine and Nick Fury watching a broadcast together on the Hellacarrier.
 Others are more obscure like Beast wearing a Howard the Duck T-shirt or Domino appearing on a TV in the background.

-- Probably the best episode for cameos was "One Man’s Worth", where the above image was taken from.
+- Probably the best episode for cameos was "One Man’s Worth".
 A Bad Future episode that inspired Age of Apocalypse, it featured cameos from characters such as Iron Man, Blink, Mimic, Holocaust, Frenzy, Captain America, The Wasp, Black Widow, Thor, Scarlet Spider, Hercules, and Goliath.

 - Fantastic Four was also notable for the sheer number of superhero cameos, ranging from Rage and The Avengers to Scarlet Spider and the New Warriors.